klojniewski/easyMap/README.md

 ###Benefits
-* You can allow easly add Google Maps on your website.
+* You can easily add Google Maps to your website.
 * Google Maps API is loaded in the background.

-Warrning: if you want use it on multiple places on on one page, you should include Google Maps.
+Warning: if you want to use it in multiple places on one page, you should include Google Maps library manually.

 ##Installation